-VCN-11 Albumin ShieldTM Technology
+VCN-X Next Generation OVs and Albumin ShieldTM Technology

-VCN-11 is a novel virus that we believe has the potential to extend our OV platform.
-VCN-11 has been engineered to contain all of the features of VCN-01 as well as an additional modification to include an albumin binding domain (ABD) in the virus capsid.
+In parallel with VCN-01 clinical development, we are developing next-generation oncolytic adenoviruses (termed VCN-X) with novel therapeutic payloads and structural modifications to increase tumor cell killing and improve systemic virus pharmacokinetics.
+Preclinical proof-of-concept has been established with VCN-11, which has been engineered to contain all of the features of VCN-01 as well as an additional modification to include an albumin binding domain (ABD) in the virus capsid.
 The virus capsid is the target for neutralizing antibodies (NAbs) that are generated by the host immune system to destroy circulating viruses.
-The presence of an albumin binding domain, however, blocks the binding of most neutralizing antibodies, which allows the virus to reach the tumor following intravenous administration.
-This "Albumin Shield" works because human blood contains a large amount of albumin to coat the VCN-11 virus.
+The presence of an ABD, however, blocks the binding of most neutralizing antibodies, which allows the virus to reach the tumor following intravenous administration.
+This "Albumin Shield" works because human blood contains a large amount of albumin to coat the ABD-containing virus.
 Importantly, this coating of albumin appears to be displaced after the virus reaches tumor cells to infect them.
-In pre-clinical mouse studies to test the functionality of the "albumin shield", mice pre-immunized with virus are able to completely neutralize an unmodified OV because they have a large concentration of neutralizing antibodies in their blood.
-By contrast, viruses containing the albumin binding domain such as VCN-11 are not neutralized and retain their ability to infect and destroy tumor cells.
-We believe these results support the further development of VCN-11 for tumors in which rapid multi-dosing may be beneficial.
+In pre-clinical mouse studies to test the functionality of the "Albumin Shield", mice pre-immunized with virus are able to completely neutralize an unmodified OV because they have a large concentration of neutralizing antibodies in their blood.
+By contrast, viruses such as VCN-11 that contain the ABD are not neutralized and retain their ability to infect and destroy tumor cells.
+We believe the results with VCN-11 support the application of the Albumin Shield technology in our VCN-X program to advance treatments for tumors in which rapid multidosing may be beneficial.